 Symptoms of shoulder impingement include pain in the top or outer side of your shoulder, pain that’s worse when you lift your arm, and arm weakness.

-Shoulder impingement can be caused by injury, overuse of the shoulder (for example, from sports such as tennis), and bursitis (inflammation in the fluid sacs that surround the shoulder joints to allow for movement).
+Shoulder impingement can be caused by injury, shoulder overuse (for example, from sports such as tennis), and bursitis (inflammation of the fluid sacs that surround the shoulder joints to allow for movement).

 Cervical radiculopathy